timmcmaster/PlantDataMVC/TaskList.md

 - (Taken from my trello)
 ## Immediate dev tasks
 - [X] SimpleServiceLayer GetDataService<T> method should use a pattern to lookup the service for the data type
-	- actually removed IServiceLayer - uses IoC on IBasicDataService<> instead
+	- actually removed IServiceLayer - uses IoC on IDataServiceBase<> instead
 - [X] Remove code smell of passing IServiceLayer where we only need a specific service
 	- as above, removed IServiceLayer
 - [X] Use Automapper Projections rather than Map in DAL to Domain mapping (lists only)